claasdeboer/hudini/README.md

 Every observation carries a timestamp and a confidence score.
-The layout, the popups, and the detected indicators also carry their bounding boxes in the frame.
+The layout, the popups, and the detected indicators also carry their bounding boxes in frame coordinates.

 ## Output